Danielle Bergstrom (left) and Steve Cancian (right) address the crowd at Westside Church of God. Photo by Peter Maiden.

 “In the 1960s, a sociologist named John McKnight coined the term redlining to describe the discriminatory practice of fencing off areas where banks would avoid investments based on community demographics.”
 (Cultural Geography: Environments, Landscapes, Identities, Inequalities by William Norton)

-In areas such as West Fresno, there is a history that continues today where developers choose not to build the basic infrastructure needed in communities, like grocery stores and housing developments, as well as avoidance by financial institutions and healthcare services.
+In areas such as Southwest Fresno, there is a history that continues today where developers choose not to build the basic infrastructure needed in communities, like grocery stores and housing developments, as well as avoidance by financial institutions and healthcare services.
 Even city services such as garbage removal and street paving have been neglected.
 In addition, public works projects have contributed to redlining.
-When Highway 99 was built in the 1960s, it completely cut off west Fresno from the rest of the city and destroyed the business district there.
-This is a pattern that happened to African-American communities in cities all over the country.
+When Highway 99 was built in the 1960s, it completely cut off Southwest Fresno from the rest of the city and destroyed the business district there.
+This is a pattern that happened to African American communities in cities all over the country.

 To have a vote on the proposals community members must attend two-thirds of the steering committee meetings, which started in late July and end in late-September.
 The community recommendations will be taken to the mayor who will approve or disapprove them.
 Then he will take the community recommendations to the City Council, which will vote to approve or disapprove of this proposal package for Fresno to submit to the Strategic Growth Council in Sacramento.
 Proposals must be submitted to the steering committee by Sept.
 12, the steering committee will review them on Sept.
 27 and the city will submit the proposal package to Sacramento by Oct.
 18.

-An audience member asked who wrote the voting criteria and “why is it not just one person, one vote” from the members of the community that is eligible for the money.
+An audience member asked who wrote the voting criteria and “Why is it not just one person, one vote?” of community members from the neighborhoods that are eligible for the money.
 The response was that the process was picked up from the Southwest Specific Plan Steering Committee.
 They felt that people needed to demonstrate investment in the process instead of a large number of people showing up at the last meeting to vote.

-Another person asked if the ultimate decision is the mayor’s and if his idea is different from that of the steering committee (the community) is there a process to address that?
+Another person asked if the ultimate decision is the mayor’s and if his idea is different from that of the steering committee (which is made up of members from the eligible neighborhoods) is there a process to address that?
 Spees answered, “It would be foolish for him to not take the recommendations of the community since he has brought the community into this process.”
 A follow-up question asked whether Brand has “any projects in his back pockets” that he wants to see achieved through this funding.
 Spees said he does not.

 Concerns were expressed about the fact that the meeting dates and locations, as well as the map of the eligible area, keep changing.
 The zip codes eligible for the money were listed as 93706, 93701 and 93721.
-The issue here is that these zip codes have blurred in terms of whether they are considered southeast/downtown, southwest or Chinatown.
-This is especially true because it has been revealed that recent rezoning has modified parts of southwest Fresno (including Edison High School) to be recategorized as downtown Fresno.
+The issue is that it can be unclear whether all parts of these zip codes are truly Southeast/Downtown Fresno, Southwest Fresno or Chinatown.
+This is especially true because it has been revealed that recent rezoning has modified parts of Southwest Fresno (including Edison High School) to be recategorized as Downtown Fresno.

 The essential question is this: Is this development planned on the same area that is eligible for the TCC?
-If so, this proposal was not voted on by the steering committee (the public) before the City Council approved it.
+If so, this proposal was not voted on by the steering committee (members of the public) before the City Council approved it.